stoplightio/docs/articles/editor/view-history-changes.md

 becomes more and more difficult.
 To help make sure changes can be easily tracked and viewed, Stoplight provides the full history of changes.

-To see the history of changes for a project, find the 'History' button on the navigation bar to the left of the project window.
+To see the history of changes for a project, use the 'History' button on the navigation bar to the left of the project window (show below).
 When the history is being viewed, you will see a series of changes for the project, listed in date descending order.

 ![](../../assets/images/viewing-changes2.png)